Sino-Arab relations: Medieval era

 The Arab Islamic Caliph Uthman Ibn Affan (r.
 644–656) sent an embassy to the Tang court at Chang'an.

-Arab sources claim Qutayba ibn Muslim briefly took Kashgar from China and withdrew after an agreement but modern historians entirely dismiss this claim.
+The Arab Umayyad commander, Qutayba ibn Muslim is reported to have advanced as far as Kashgar, where he captured the city and fought the Chinese forces, took spoils and captives, and pushed deep into Chinese territory. the Tang emperor sent letter requesting to negotiate with Qutayba.
+Qutayba sent a Muslim delegation to negotiate with the emperor, resulting in an agreement between the Arabs and the Chinese under which the Muslims would withdraw from the city in exchange for tribute and valuable gifts from the Tang court. however, this report is dismissed by some modern historians.
+Historian Mahmoud Mohammed Khalaf replied to the dismissal claims and presented it as a rebuttal to the view of the historians who dismissed the claim of the battle, specifically to the Orientalist Gibb:

 The Arab Umayyad Caliphate in 715 AD deposed Ikhshid, the king the Fergana Valley, and installed a new king Alutar on the throne.
 The deposed king fled to Kucha (seat of Anxi Protectorate), and sought Chinese intervention.
 The Chinese sent 10,000 troops under Zhang Xiaosong to Fergana.
 He defeated Alutar and the Arab occupation force at Namangan and reinstalled Ikhshid on the throne.

 Chinese General Tang Jiahui led the Chinese to defeat the following Arab-Tibetan attack in the Battle of Aksu (717).
 The attack on Aksu was joined by Turgesh Khan Suluk.
 Both Uch Turfan and Aksu were attacked by the Turgesh, Arab, and Tibetan force on 15 August 717.
 Qarluqs serving under Chinese command, under Arsila Xian, a Western Turkic Qaghan serving under the Chinese Assistant Grand Protector General Tang Jiahui defeated the attack.
 Al-Yashkuri, the Arab commander and his army fled to Tashkent after they were defeated.

-Although the Tang Dynasty and the Abbasid Caliphate had fought at Talas, on June 11, 758, an Abbasid embassy arrived at Chang'an simultaneously with the Uyghur Khaganate envoys in order to pay tribute.
+In 751, When the Chinese interfered in the affairs of the Emirate of Chach (Modern Tashkent), They killed the emperor for his disloyalty to them.
+Later, his son requested help from the Arabs, which were the Abbasids at that time, The Abbasids clashed with the Chinese at Talas.
+The Abbasid army under Ziyad ibn Salih managed to decisively defeat the Tang army under Gao Xianzhi.
+As Arabic sources claim that 45,000–50,000 Chinese were killed in the battle and 20,000–25,000 were captured.
+The defeat marked the end of Tang westward expansion and resulted in Muslim control of Transoxiana.
+The Abbasids successfully captured the Silk Road.

 A Chinese captured at Talas, Du Huan, was brought to Baghdad and toured throughout the caliphate.
 He observed that in Merv, Khurasan, Arabs and Persians lived in mixed concentrations.
 He gave an account of the Arab people in the Tongdian in 801 which he wrote when he returned to China.